Aeroluna/LunaCoopMod/README.md

 - Reworked Aegis Guard's Aegis Barrier passive from granting a 300 damage absorb to granting 300 shields.

 Makes it possible to track the Shield on the unit info panel.
 Will now interact with things like EMPs and Shield Batteries.

+- Increased Sky Fury's Gatling Cannon damage from 18 to 24 (+16 vs Mechanical).
+- Increased Sky Fury's Lanzer Torpedos Damage from 15 (+6 vs Armored) to 28.

+Sky Furies have bad damage against non-massive targets, and still do less damage than an Aegis Guard even against massive targets.

+- Increased duration of Sky Fury's Tactical Realignment from 5 seconds to 10 seconds.
+- Reworked Sky Fury's Tactical Realignment to increase attack speed by 50% instead of attack damage.

+Increased duration should make it easier to get value from the buff.
+Increase attack speed instead of attack damage to help mitigate overkill.

+- Changed Sky Fury's Rank 1 to additionally increase weapon range by +2.

+Sky Furies are super fragile until reaching Rank 3.
+Increased range should help them kite enemies, especially with the Viking speed upgrade.

 - Adjusted Labryinth Cloak tooltip to be more accurate.
 - Fixed a bug where after researching Scatter Veil, Imperial Intercessor's shield icon tooltip would say "Unknown".